Category: Wildlife

 For Fox Sake…

-Before heading for Canada, I had read all about the abundance of raccoons about the place; it was possible to get the distinct impression that the country was knee-deep in the things.
-It was therefore slightly surprising not see a single raccoon for almost a year after arriving in country, despite looking for the things (living in a block of flats probably didn’t help…
+Before heading for Canada, I had read all about the abundance of raccoons about the place; it was possible to get the distinct impression that the country was knee-deep in the creatures.
+It was therefore slightly surprising not see a single raccoon for almost a year after arriving in country, despite looking for them repeatedly…

 Distant seagulls